-Globe, 12 hand-coloured engraved paper gores, all housed within original black morocco over paste-board clamshell case, decorated with fine gilt foliate tools and fillets, with hook and eye, lined with two sets of 12 hand-coloured engraved celestial gores.
+Globe, 12 hand-coloured engraved paper gores, over two wooden concave hemispheres, paste-board armillary sphere inside, housed within original black morocco over paste-board clamshell case, decorated with fine gilt daisy flower tools and fillets, with hook and eye, lined with two sets of 12 hand-coloured engraved celestial gores.
+Short split to globe in the northern hemisphere with early repair.
+In addition to the terrestrial and celestial globe, this pocket globe features a rare armillary sphere, which is revealed by opening the hollow wooden terrestrial globe.